Schummacher/AVR_SCLib/README.md

 # AVR_SCLib
-There is a manual called manual in Chinese.
+There is a manual called manual.tex in Chinese.

 Common library of AVR ATmega16
 -----